swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 <div class="objectives" markdown="1">
 #### Objectives
-* Learn about Matlab arrays.
+* Learn about MATLAB arrays.
 * Read tabular data from a file into a program.
 * Assign values to variables.
 * Select individual values and subsections from data.